Nature made protein sources

 6) NUTS

-Nuts are great if you’re looking for a quick, healthy and natural snack that contains plenty of protein.
+Nuts are a great natural source of protein if you’re looking for a quick, healthy and natural snack that contains plenty of the macronutrient.
 Almonds, peanuts (technically peanuts are a legume, but we’ll count them here) and pistachios are the best when it comes to protein content.

 7) FLAX SEEDS